 Logistics management is a small portion of SCM that combines the flow of goods, services, information, and capital right from raw material to its final consumer.
 Whereas supply chain management is much broader and starts right from the product’s source to delivering it to the consumers.
 Each of these has different functions and processes and are different in many aspects.
 Before we start picking out the differences, let’s get a brief overview of both these processes.

 What is Supply Chain Management?
 Logistics and Supply Chain Management

 According to Supply Chain Logistics Management, a book by professors of Michigan State University, Supply Chain Management or SCM involves collaboration between firms to connect suppliers, customers, and other partners to boost efficiency and produce value for the end consumer.

 In a broader sense, SCM is a three-part process.
 It starts from sourcing the raw materials for the product, goes through manufacturing processes, and finally gets dispatched to the end-buyer.
 The process is complicated due to a lot of factors and needs intense planning and strategies.

 Businesses and companies go out of their way to optimize their supply chain management to incur fewer losses and enhance the business’s productivity.
 Supply Chain Managers are the personnel who take care of your supply chain and devise various strategies to optimize each part of this process.

 What is Logistics Management?
 Logistics and Supply Chain Management

 Logistics management is a subset of the more extensive supply chain management process.
-According to the Council of Supply Chain Management Professionals (CSCMP), Logistics management or LM is a part of the supply chain process that plans, implements and controls the efficient, effective forward and reverses flow and storage of goods, services, and related information between the point of origin and the point of consumption to meet customer’s requirements.
+According to the Council of Supply Chain Management Professionals (CSCMP), Logistics management or LM is a part of the supply chain process that plans, implements and controls the efficient, effective forward and reverses flow and storage of goods, track and trace, services/process, and related information between the point of origin and the point of consumption to meet customer’s requirements.